rpm-software-management/dnf-plugins-core/doc/reposync.rst

 DNF reposync Plugin
 ====================

-Synchronize packages of a remote Yum repository to a local directory.
+Synchronize packages of a remote DNF repository to a local directory.

 --------
 Synopsis